berceanu/hpc-europa3-application/index.md

-On *week 1*, I will get better acquainted with the research activities and personnel at SPARC LAB, sort out any unforseen logistic problems and proceed to install the `fbpic` and `PIConGPU` particle-in-cell codes on the cluster provided by hpc-Europa and perform preliminary test runs, comparing results to well-know analytical solutions.
+On *week 1*, I will get better acquainted with the research activities and personnel at SPARC LAB, sort out any unforseen logistic problems and proceed to install the `fbpic` particle-in-cell code on the cluster provided by hpc-Europa and perform preliminary test runs, comparing results to well-know analytical solutions.
 I will also develop an `fbpic` - [`signac`](https://signac.io/) interface which we will use in *week 4*.

-On *week 2*, I will calibrate and test the newly installed PIC codes by reproducing the previously published results from [A. Curcio et. al, Appl.
+On *week 2*, I will calibrate and test the newly installed PIC code by reproducing the previously published results from [A. Curcio et. al, Appl.
 Phys.
 Lett.
 111, 133105 (2017), A. Curcio et. al, Phys.
 Rev. Accel.
 Beams 20, 012801 (2017)].
 This would also allow a better understanding of the underlying